 For PUSCH based on a Type1 configured UL grant the frequency offset is provided by the higher layer parameter frequencyHoppingOffset in rrc-ConfiguredUplinkGrant.

-For a MsgA PUSCH the frequency offset is provided by the higher layer parameter as described in [6, TS 38.213.
+For a MsgA PUSCH the frequency offset is provided by the higher layer parameter as described in [6, TS 38.213].